Everything

 Girls Rock!

+Girls Rock! is a documentary just released in the States focusing on young girls in a Rock Camp in Oregon.
+The camps main aim is to learn Rock DIY style - forming bands, writing songs and building community.
 The Rock camp provides a welcome break for girls being pressurised to conform and a temporary reprieve from being sexualized.
 The act of picking up a a guitar and making noise becomes a revolutionary act.
 The Majorette groups I have seen in the last few months may not be picking up a guitar but essentially they are picking up their specific tools - batons and pom pom poms and performing and representing their local community.
 The majority of their audience at competitions are women so I think they have a sense of good body-image.
 Through forthcoming interviews I will discover what they really think.
+The Youtube video below is an interview with the directors: Shane King and Arne Johnson.
+Labels: Anne Maree Barry, film, film influence, Girls Rock - The Movie, Twirling Project |

 Saturday, March 15, 2008 @ 3:13 AM